 - Place the completed dumpling into the steamer basket and repeat the steps to make dumplings until the basket is full.
 Make sure not to crowd the dumplings.
 There should be space between each one so that they don’t stick together!
 If you need to do more than one batch, just keep making dumpling and place them to the side on a plate so that you can steam the next batch right after the first one.

 - If you haven’t already, bring the water in your steamer up to a boil.
-When you’re ready, bring the covered dumplings in the steamer basket over to the steamer, place the basket, and steam them for 5 to 8 minutes.
+When you’re ready, bring the covered dumplings in the steamer basket over to the steamer, place the basket, and steam them for 8 to 10 minutes (don’t oversteam or the cornstarch will break down and you’ll lose some of the texture!).
 After that remove them from the steamer and serve them immediately before they cool down.
 If you want, you can garnish the dumplings before or after steaming with some extra scallions like I did or you could add sesame seeds, edamame, peas, or a variety of other items.

 - As a sauce for serving, I like to keep it simple with some soy sauce and a few drops of Tabasco sauce.
 Throw in some extra scallions if you have any for good measure.
 This combination is just so perfect for steamed dumplings.